Vinskky/DaVinskky_Engine/README.md

 * Image Import
 * Drag & Drop Models and textures from a directory (Specifically those inside the Assets folder).
 * GameObject and Components structure

+**New**
+* You can Edit Values of GameObjects in the Inspector
+* Use of Hierarchy: You are able to delete, reparent, create empty and create children of the current Game Object
+* Use of Transform: translate, rotate and scale Game Objects.
+* Camera: A master camera is created by deafault, you are able to create a camera different from the Master Camera, edit its transform and position values and enable and disable "show frustum" and "frustum culling".
+* Added the option to see an objects Bounding Box (AABB as well as OBB)
+* Meshes are saved as our own format (.DavMesh for meshes) under “Library/Meshes” folder
+* Serialization: You can Save And Load the Scene, It is Saved as a serialized Json File

 ****